cosmos/interchain-security/docs/docs/validators/joining-consumer-chains.md

 The new `genesis.json` containing the initial validator set will be distributed to validators.
 Each validator should use the provided `genesis.json` to start their consumer chain node.

 :::tip
-Please pay attention to any onboarding repositories provided by the consumer chain team.
+Please pay attention to any onboarding repositories provided by the consumer chain teams.
 Recommendations are available in [Consumer Onboarding Checklist](../consumer-development/onboarding.md)
 :::